-Putler offers great analytics metrics for Stripe, with a wide range of metrics and reports.
+Putler offers a wide range of metrics and reports for Stripe.
 Known for its accuracy and robustness, Putler is an alternative stripe reporting tool that is comprehensive with its one stop services.

 Baremetrics provides insights and analytics for the businesses using payment platforms like Stripe, Recurly, etc. It offers simple integration that requires a little development work to get the desired financial analytics and reports.

 ChartMogul offers an in-depth MRR overview for your business analysts to enable diligent decision making.
 With the integrations to different payment gateways, ChartMogul offers detailed analytics solutions.